lencioni/ama/readme.md

 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
 - Be civil and polite.
+- If you have multiple questions, please open multiple issues.

 -